jonezy/jonezy.org/src/_drafts/i-said-id-stop.md

 That's what I kept telling myself, every monday, this time I'll stop.

-It's not as though I woke up in a different city, peniless and only in posession of rambling fuzzy memories.
+It's not as though I woke up in a different city, penniless and only in possession of rambling fuzzy memories.

 But every monday morning in the shower I think to myself.
 This time I'll stop, this time I won't when they are here.
 I've started calling